 The National Infantry Museum and Soldier Center extends beyond the confines of the building.
 Outside, the Patriot Park campus also houses a number of large-scale displays and individual monuments including Vietnam Memorial Plaza, Inouye Parade Field, Heritage Walk and the Memorial Walk of Honor.
 Arguably the most popular of these is World War II Company Street.
+Company Street is open for tours on the weekend.
+Sign ups are available day of the tour at the information desk at the main entrance to the museum.
+Tours are Saturdays at 11:00am and 2:00pm and Sundays at 1:00.

 Finally, in the mid 1990s, the Army began dismantling the old “World War II wood” to make way for modern construction.
 With the help of a generous donor, the National Infantry Museum Foundation was able to rescue from demolition one of each kind of building.
 The buildings were then reassembled and painstakingly restored next to the National Infantry Museum and Soldier Center.